jansauermann/statatexblog/citation-tracker/README.md

 - A [Scopus API key](https://dev.elsevier.com) from Elsevier
 - A [GitHub personal access token](https://github.com/settings/tokens) with `repo` permissions
 - A GitHub repository (e.g., `cv`) with a subfolder `cit/`
-- A LaTeX CV that can include citation counts via `\input{}`
+- File or page where you can include the citation count.
+Here, we use LaTeX CV that can include citation counts via `\input{}`

 ## How to Set It Up

 ### 1. Get a Scopus API Key

-- Go to https://dev.elsevier.com/user and register for an API key
+- Go to https://dev.elsevier.com/ and register for an API key
 - After registration, go to "My API Key" and copy it

 ### 2. Create a GitHub Token